 Making a decision to choose a therapist to work with can be confusing and overwhelming, so with my profile I aim to give you an idea of who I am and how I work so you can decide whether I would be a good fit for you.

-My name is Lisa and my counselling practice is called Uniquely Minded Counselling, which is based in the Charing Cross/Finnieston area of Glasgow.
+My name is Lisa and my counselling practice is called Uniquely Minded Counselling, which is based in the heart of Glasgow city centre.
 I work with individuals and couples (18 years +) mostly in person but also offer online video counselling if you are unable to attend in person for any reason.

 I welcome working with people from all walks of life and offer a safe, comfortable, non-judgmental and confidential space for you to explore whatever issues are troubling you.

 I am LGBTQI+ identifying and autism aware and bring my own lived experience of anxiety and depression to how I work with clients.